Cybersecurity 101: A Complete Cybersecurity Glossary

 Email Spoofing

 Email spoofing is a type of cyberattack that targets businesses by using emails with forged sender addresses.
-Because the recipient trusts the alleged sender, they are more likely to open the email and interact with its contents, such as a malicious link or attachment.
+Because the recipient trusts the alleged sender, they’re more likely to open the email and click on things like malicious links or attachments.

 Text Link